pscally1005/pscally1005.github.io/_posts/recipes/sides/2024-08-03-baked-beans.markdown

 - Drain and rinse your <a href='/misc/beans'>beans</a>

-- Add in the remaining ingredients - tomato paste, <a href='/misc/apple-cider-vinegar'>apple cider vinegar</a>, soy sauce, dijon mustard, chili powder, garlic powder, black pepper, salt, and cinnamon.
+- Add in the remaining ingredients - <a href='/misc/veggies#tomato'>tomato paste</a>, <a href='/misc/apple-cider-vinegar'>apple cider vinegar</a>, soy sauce, dijon mustard, chili powder, garlic powder, black pepper, salt, and cinnamon.
 Cover and let simmer for 5 minutes

 - If you're using a <a href='https://amzn.to/3LNGdVy'>Dutch oven</a>, you can bake directly in there.
 If not, transfer your <a href='/misc/beans'>beans</a> to an <a href='https://amzn.to/3YY2H9q'>9" square baking dish</a>.
 Bake in a 350F oven (covered) for 45 minutes
 Notes: